Ialimijoro/one-feature-linear-regression/README.md

 # One feature gradient descent algorithm
-Implement gradient descent for one feature data sets with Python
+Predict the height(cm) based on the weigh(kg) using the gradient descent algorithm